Which place is cheaper, Edinburgh or Beijing?

 Beijing usually gets less rain in January than Edinburgh.
 Beijing gets 3 mm (0.1 in) of rain, while Edinburgh receives 61 mm (2.4 in) of rain this time of the year.

 The spring attracts plenty of travelers to both Beijing and Edinburgh.
 Many visitors come to Beijing in the spring for the activities around the city and the natural beauty.
-Furthermore, most visitors come to Edinburgh for the natural beauty during these months.
+Furthermore, most visitors come to Edinburgh for the activities around the city and the natural beauty during these months.

 In April, Beijing is generally much warmer than Edinburgh.
-Temperatures in Beijing average around 14°C (57°F), and Edinburgh stays around 7°C (45°F).
+Daily temperatures in Beijing average around 14°C (57°F), and Edinburgh fluctuates around 7°C (45°F).

 In Beijing, it's very sunny this time of the year.
 Beijing usually receives more sunshine than Edinburgh during spring.
 Beijing gets 247 hours of sunny skies, while Edinburgh receives 132 hours of full sun in the spring.